German Bishops' Report: At Least 3,677 Minors Were Abused By Clerics

 As NPR's Esme Nicholson reports from Berlin, some bishops in Germany are now suggesting perhaps priests should be allowed to marry.

-Germany Justice Minister Katarina Barley said the study was "shocking and probably just the tip of the iceberg," AFP reported, and she demanded the Church "take responsibility for decades of concealment, cover-ups and denials."
+German Justice Minister Katarina Barley said the study was "shocking and probably just the tip of the iceberg," AFP reported, and she demanded that the church "take responsibility for decades of concealment, cover-ups and denials."

 Speaking in Estonia on Tuesday, Pope Francis acknowledged that the sexual abuse scandal had driven many people away from the church.